opencor/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/User_callable.rst

 ..
-   .. c:function:: int MRIStepSetMinStep(void* arkode_mem, realtype hmin)
+   .. c:function:: int MRIStepSetMinStep(void* arkode_mem, sunrealtype hmin)

       Specifies the lower bound on the magnitude of the time step size.